Joker666/cogman/README.md

 #### Client/Server

-This Congman api call will start a client and a server.
+This Cogman api call will start a client and a server.

 ```go
 if err := cogman.StartBackground(cfg); err != nil {